python/mypy/docs/source/additional_features.rst

         two: int = 7
         three: int = attr.ib(8)

-The Typeshed has a couple of "white lie" annotations to make type checking easier. ``attr.ib`` and ``attr.Factory`` actually return objects, but the annotation says these return the types that they expect to be assigned to.
+Typeshed has a couple of "white lie" annotations to make type checking easier. ``attr.ib`` and ``attr.Factory`` actually return objects, but the annotation says these return the types that they expect to be assigned to.
 That enables this to work: